HarishB99/application_of_ai_in_cyber_security/README.md

 The dataset used for this project was retrieved from the Kaggle website, more specifically from their [Microsoft Malware Classification Challenge (BIG 2015)](https://www.kaggle.com/c/malware-classification/data) website

+## Updating local codebase

+* Simply run the following command in your git repository to get the latest version of the codebase:

+	* `git pull origin master`

 ## Activating and deactivating conda environment

 * The conda environment is where your Python notebooks and codes are usually executed.
 It contains all the python packages that has been installed onto the computer.